In Birmingham and Solihull you will be invited to attend an appointment at your GP surgery, a Vaccination Centre, or in some cases, a Hospital Hub.

 You can expect each vaccination appointment to take around 30 minutes.

-If you have been sent an invitation letter, please bring this with you as we will need your NHS number in order to update your record.
+If you have been sent an invitation letter, please bring this with you.
 Please note, some GP practices may not send a letter.

 You are asked to attend your appointment alone unless you require a nominated carer for medical reasons.
 Please do not bring any other family members or friends as they will not be offered the vaccine or be able to wait in the centre.